Bishop Auckland Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to commence your Bishop Auckland lease extension today:
+Main reasons to start your Bishop Auckland lease extension today:

 Bishop Auckland property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 30 years left, the residence will be worth the same as a freehold for decades to come.
+It is generally considered that a property with over one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 Lender Requirement